wp-plugins/recent-facebook-posts/readme.txt

 **Other Links**

 * [Recent Facebook Posts for WordPress](http://dannyvankooten.com/wordpress-plugins/recent-facebook-posts/)
+* Using MailChimp to send out email newsletters and looking to grow your lists?
+Try [MailChimp for WordPress](http://wordpress.org/plugins/mailchimp-for-wp/).
 * Check out more [WordPress plugins](http://dannyvankooten.com/wordpress-plugins/) by Danny van Kooten
 * You should follow [@DannyvanKooten](http://twitter.com/DannyvanKooten) on Twitter.
-* Using MailChimp to send out email newsletters and looking to grow your lists?
-Try this: [MailChimp for WordPress](http://wordpress.org/plugins/mailchimp-for-wp/)!

 == Installation ==